 Vincent served as a law clerk to the Honorable Lewis M. Killian, Jr., United States Bankruptcy Judge for the Northern District of Florida, and interned for the Honorable Adlai S. Hardin, Jr., United States Bankruptcy Judge for the Southern District of New York.

 He is an active member of the Asian American Bar Association, and is a founding member of FALA New York, for which he has served on the Steering Committee since its inception.

 Guerrero Law Firm

-Rio Guerrero is renowned for nearly 20 years of successfully representing companies, organizations and individuals with complicated U.S. visa, work permit and green card matters.
+Rio Guerrero is renowned for over 20 years of successfully representing companies, organizations and individuals with complicated U.S. visa, work permit and green card matters.
 In particular, he is respected for achieving creative solutions for profoundly complex immigration cases.

 The National Asian Pacific American Bar Association (NAPABA) has presented Attorney Guerrero with the coveted “Best Lawyers” national award.
 He was selected among distinguished attorneys nationwide for his long and outstanding record of success representing corporate and individual clients in matters involving U.S. immigration law.
 Also, Attorney Guerrero has received the “Contributions to Excellence” award from the Filipino-American National Historical Society (FANHS), recognizing his national success as a Filipino-American attorney, and his commitment to the preservation and promotion of Filipino-American history and culture.